Emanuel County Courthouse

 The Emanuel County Courthouse in Swainsboro, Georgia serves Emanuel County.
-The current building is the county's eighth courthouse.
+The current building is the county's seventh courthouse.

 Former courthouse

 The former courthouse in Swainsboro, built in 1940 and since demolished, and a sheriff department building, were listed on the National Register of Historic Places in 1995 as Emanuel County Courthouse and Sheriff Department.
 The Sheriff Department building, built in 1912, is a one-story Classical Revival building with a pedimented entrance portico.
 It was designed by Augusta, Georgia, architect L.F.
 Goodrich.